Email hosting for agencies: a practical setup for multi-domain teams

 What happens when a client relationship ends?

-Remove the client's domain and its mailboxes from SHIPMAIL.
+Remove the client's domain and its mailboxes from Shipmail.
 Team member access disappears with the domain.
 There are no forwarding rules to clean up, no shared credentials to rotate, and no extra seats to cancel in a separate collaboration tool.